Skip to content

 #HDMI Over Ethernet vs. Other Long-Distance Options

-It works well for home theaters where your AV gear sits in a closet or basement, digital signage in retail, and conference rooms with ceiling-mounted projectors.
-If your screen mirroring app can’t reach the room you need, a wired extender is the reliable fallback.
+It works well for home theaters with AV gear in a closet, digital signage in retail, conference rooms with ceiling-mounted projectors, classroom AV carts, restaurant TV walls, and church AV booths feeding a projector at the back of the hall.
+Each one wins by hiding the noisy rack while keeping a clean HDMI handshake at the display end.
+If your screen mirroring app can’t reach the room you need, a wired extender is the dead-reliable fallback.

-For shorter runs, check out AirPlay without Wi-Fi or Miracast apps for Android.
+For shorter runs, look at AirPlay without Wi-Fi or Miracast apps for Android.

 #Bottom Line

 Get a Cat6-based HDMI extender kit.
-A $40-60 uncompressed 1080p model handles up to 200 feet without quality loss or latency.
+A $40-60 uncompressed 1080p model from a vendor like J-Tech Digital, Monoprice Blackbird, or Orei handles up to 200 feet without quality loss or latency.
+That covers the vast majority of home theater jobs.

 For 4K at longer distances, expect to spend $100-200 on an H.265-based system and use Cat6a or better cable.
 Start with a one-to-one setup to confirm everything works before investing in switches and multiple receivers for distribution.
-Always buy from a vendor with a return policy, because cable routing, interference, and compatibility issues don’t always show up until you test in your actual space.
+Always buy from a vendor with a return policy, because cable routing, interference, and compatibility quirks don’t always show up until you test in your actual space — including unexpected EDID handshake failures with older AV receivers and projectors.

 #Frequently Asked Questions

 You can, but it’s not ideal.
 HDMI video traffic is bandwidth-heavy, and sharing the same switch with your regular internet traffic can cause stuttering or dropped frames.
-For best results, use a dedicated Ethernet run from transmitter to receiver without going through your home router or switch.
-One-to-many setups that must use a switch should use IGMP snooping to isolate video traffic.
+For the best result, use a dedicated Ethernet run from transmitter to receiver without going through your home router or main switch.
+One-to-many setups that must use a switch should turn on IGMP snooping to isolate video traffic.

 Yes, but your distance shrinks.
 Most 4K extenders top out at 130 feet for 4K@30Hz on Cat6.
-Getting 4K@60Hz requires Cat6a or Cat7 cable plus H.265 compression.
+Getting 4K@60Hz reliably needs Cat6a or Cat7 cable plus H.265 compression on the extender side.

 They’re completely different technologies.
 HDMI over Ethernet sends video through Ethernet cables using a transmitter-receiver pair.
-HDMI with Ethernet Channel (HEC) is a feature built into HDMI 1.4+ cables that adds a 100Mbps data connection alongside the video signal, letting connected devices share an internet connection through the HDMI cable itself.
+HDMI with Ethernet Channel (HEC) is a feature built into HDMI 1.4+ cables that adds a 100Mbps data connection alongside the video signal, so connected devices can share an internet link through the HDMI cable itself.

 Uncompressed extenders add under 1ms.
 You won’t notice that in any scenario, including gaming.
 Compressed extenders (H.264 or H.265) add 30-80ms, which is fine for movies and presentations but noticeable in fast-paced competitive games where every frame counts.
 If latency matters, spend more on an uncompressed model and keep the cable run under 165 feet to stay within the uncompressed range.

 No. Any Cat5e or better Ethernet cable works.
-Use Cat6 for runs over 150 feet or 4K content, and choose solid-core cable for in-wall installations.
+Use Cat6 for runs over 150 feet or 4K content, and pick solid-core cable for in-wall installations.

 No. A point-to-point HDMI extender uses the full bandwidth of the Ethernet cable for video, so you can’t share it with network data.
 Run two separate cables if you need both.
 IP-based systems on a network switch can coexist with regular traffic, but they need a Gigabit switch with IGMP support.